The anisotropic Heisenberg model close to the Ising limit: triangular lattice vs. effective models: Introduction

-Since the AHM on TL in the $\alpha \ll 1$ regime at $T=0$ reveals the tripling of the unit cell and finite longitudinal magnetization $m_z > 0$, one might hope that properties of the full model can be reproduced within a reduced model, where one third of spins are fixed in their maximum value, leading to an effective AHM on the honeycomb lattice (HcL), but in a finite field $h>0$ \cite{ulaga25}.
-Since the latter lattice is (in contrast to TL) bipartite, even AHM on a square lattice (SqL) is expected to have similar properties.
-Therefore, we present here a detailed $T=0$ numerical study of the corresponding magnetization curve $m(h)$ as well as $m_\perp$, which reveals correspondence to the full TL regarding the anomalous behavior at $\alpha \ll 1$.
-Still, in spite of such similarity, our results on HcL and SqL show that at the actual point of correspondence (to the TL model at zero field $h=0$), magnon excitations remain gapless with finite $m_\perp >0$, although strongly reduced.
+Since the AHM on TL in the $\alpha \ll 1$ regime at $T=0$ reveals the tripling of the unit cell and large longitudinal magnetization $m_z > 0$, one might speculate that some properties of the full model can be reproduced within a reduced model, whereby breaking the translational symmetry, a third of spins are fixed in their maximum value, leading to an effective AHM on the honeycomb lattice (HcL), but in a finite field $h>0$ \cite{ulaga25}, see Fig.~\ref{fig1a} for an illustration.
+Since the latter lattice is (in contrast to TL) bipartite, even AHM on a square lattice (SqL) could be expected to have similar properties.
+We present here a detailed $T=0$ numerical study of the corresponding magnetization curve $m(h)$ as well as $m_\perp$, which reveals a correspondence to the full TL regarding the anomalous behavior at $\alpha \ll 1$ and $h>0$.

-Returning to the most challenging problem, i.e., the AHM on TL and $h \sim 0$, we present additional evidence that in the regime of $\alpha \ll 1$ we are dealing with a gapped solid, with the support emerging from numerical results for magnetization curves $m(h \sim 0)$ and for the spin stiffness $\rho_s$.
-Such a scenario naturally opens the question of the disappearance of the gap and the onset of $m_\perp > 0$ with increasing $\alpha$, in particular on approaching the isotropic gapless case $\alpha = 1$.
-As previously noted \cite{ulaga24}, our additional results indicate a qualitative change, i.e., the crossover/transition at $\alpha^* \lesssim 0.5$, which evidently remains a challenge for a proper phenomenological explanation and further numerical tests.
+Still, despite this similarity, one clear message from studying HcL and SqL is that at the most interesting point of correspondence (to the TL with $h=0$), a qualitative difference remains: magnon excitations remain gapless on these bipartite models and they possess a finite $m_\perp >0$, although strongly reduced.
+Returning to the most challenging problem, i.e., the AHM on TL and $h \sim 0$, we present additional evidence that in the regime of $\alpha \ll 1$ we are dealing instead with a gapped solid, with the support emerging from numerical results for magnetization curves $m(h \sim 0)$ and for the spin stiffness $\rho_s$.
+Such a scenario naturally opens the question of the presumable disappearance of the gap and the onset of $m_\perp > 0$ with increasing $\alpha$, in particular on approaching the isotropic gapless case $\alpha = 1$.
+Consistent with our previous limited evidence \cite{ulaga24}, our additional results indicate a qualitative change, i.e., a crossover/transition at $\alpha^* \lesssim 0.5$, which evidently remains a challenge for a proper phenomenological explanation and further numerical tests.
 On the other hand, the existence of gapped excitations at $0 < \alpha \ll 1$ also reopens the question on the relation to the regime $\alpha < 0$ where the supersolid scenario appears more firmly established \cite{heidarian05,boninsegni05,wessel05,melko05,wang09}.
-We therefore extend our analysis to this regime, which in spite of apparent symmetry, also reveals qualitative differences.
+We therefore extend our analysis to this regime, which, despite apparent symmetry, also reveals qualitative differences.